 - Construction and Design: While this is not a design award, the jury does appreciate any innovations in construction and design, particularly if they lower costs.

 - Sustainability: Does the building design incorporate any innovative features that reduce water waste, improve energy efficiency, or enhance the project’s resiliency?

-- Innovation & Replicability: Degree to which some component of the development (e.g. financing, construction technologies, affordability structure) is moving the needle yet can still plausibly serve as a model for other developers.
+- Innovation: Degree to which some component of the development (e.g. financing, construction technologies, affordability structure) are moving the needle for the industry